 But, it is true, sometimes that attitude brings conflict between our dreams and what God dreams for us.
 The temptation, of course, is to hang onto our aspirations while we try to somehow appease His.

 Big mistake.
 If your dreams are in His way - cut loose your dreams and never look back.
 Otherwise you will stumble over them.

-Cut 'em loose, and one of two things will typically happen.
-Either God will enable you to realize better dreams in league with Him -or- He will eventually bring you back, in a much better prepared way, to finally realize those dreams you gave up to Him.
+Cut 'em loose, and one or both of two things will typically happen.
+Either God will enable you to realize better dreams in league with Him -or- He will eventually bring you back, in a much better prepared way, to finally realize those dreams you gave up for Him.

 Not all respect is the same.
 There is the respect that we are given based simply in our humanity.
 There is the respect that we receive based in our position, as a parent, a police officer, a boss, or a public official, etc. And there is the respect that is based in our performance.